MiguelMDSDP/CustomerManagementWeb/README.md

 # Customer Management Web Application

-Welcome to the frontend project of our customer management application.
+Welcome to the frontend project of the customer management application.
 This README provides essential information about the project, including requirements, scripts, libraries, and design patterns used.

 ## Table of Contents